- Opportunities For

 Member - Lt.
 Michael Studin, Vermont State Police

-Member - Don Richardson, Mount Holly first responder
+Member - Don Richardson, Mount Holly

 Local Emergency Management Directors, EMDs, and Coordinators, EMCs, play an important role in their communities—it’s also a state law that each municipality have an Emergency Management Director or Coordinator.
 The role of EMD defaults to the town’s executive officer if an EMD or EMC is not appointed.